 At their peak, unions achieved many things.
-Yates provides compelling data-rich analyses of the standard of living of workers in a union, such as the United Auto Workers, compared to those not in a union.
+Yates provides compelling data-rich analyses of the standard of living of (white) workers in a union, such as the United Auto Workers, compared to those not in a union.
 The spillover effect to non-union industries was also substantial; businesses treated workers better simply out of fear they might unionize.
 The unions also advocated for polices at the local, state and federal government levels that would benefit workers.

 However, this book is at its most powerful describing what went wrong.
 In short, early idealism about organizing workers into a bloc as a counterweight to industry in a capitalist economy fell victim to age-old human love of power and fear of the “other.”

 For instance, Yates describes the union leadership’s deliberate decision during their ascent, a moment when they were at their strongest, to embrace the two-party political system—rather than starting a new labor party with clout of its own—and the parallel goal to use union money (member dues) to lobby for policies benefiting workers and individual candidates.
 Mostly this aligned unions with, and strengthened, the Democratic Party.
 Given the current diminished clout of unions, it’s difficult not to conclude in hindsight that alignment rather than establishing a worker-centric party was a missed opportunity of monumental proportions.